mcecode/meme-party/README.md

 If you like my webpack settings and would just like to reuse them for your own project, you can do that too.

-For your reference, here are the pertinent defaults I set in the configs not mentioned above:
+For your reference, here are some pertinent defaults that I set in the configs which are not mentioned above:

-- main entry point is ./src/main.js
+- main entry point is *./src/main.js*
-- template for emitted index.html is ./src/template.ejs
+- template for emitted index.html is *./src/ejs-template/index.ejs*
-- html titles are set in [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin#options) options
+- title tag text content are set in [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin#options) options
-- scss files are used for styles
+- only SCSS files can be used for styling
-- [file-loader](https://github.com/webpack-contrib/file-loader) is only set to process png, jpg, woff, woff2
+- [file-loader](https://github.com/webpack-contrib/file-loader) is only set to process and emit png, jpg, woff, and woff2 files
+- other details can be seen by looking at the configs themselves at *./configs*

 Of course you can extend, modify, and build on top of the configs I set here if you want to.